Content

 When you feel sexually aroused, your nervous system sends a signal to the tissue inside your penis, known as the corpora cavernosa.
 The blood vessels that supply blood to your penis then dilate, increasing blood flow and creating an erection.

 One molecule that’s involved in this process is nitric oxide.
 This molecule plays a key role in relaxing the smooth muscle tissue that controls blood flow to the erectile tissue inside your penis.
-During this process, an amino acid produced by the body, L-citrulline, is converted to L-arginine, another type of amino acid.
+During this process, an amino acid produced by the body, L-citrulline, becomes important.
+That’s because L-citrulline is transformed within the body into L-arginine, a different amino acid, which then becomes nitric oxide.

-This is where L-citrulline supplementation comes in: Some people take L-citrulline supplements to produce L-arginine, which improves blood flow by creating nitric oxide, a gas that helps widen blood vessels.
-Note that it’s also possible to get L-citrulline through foods, namely watermelon but also legumes and meat.
+This is where L-citrulline supplementation comes in: Some people take L-citrulline supplements to produce L-arginine, which improves blood flow by creating nitric oxide, a gas that helps widen blood vessels and lower blood pressure.

-Beyond ED, some people also use L-citrulline supplementation or L-citrulline malate (one of the forms of citrulline that’s a combination of L-citrulline with malic acid) for improved athletic performance and exercise performance, or to improve muscle strength or reduce muscle soreness after a tough workout.
-It’s also been shown to help people with heart disease or clogged arteries.
+Beyond ED, some people also use L-citrulline supplementation or L-citrulline malate (one of the forms of citrulline that’s a combination of L-citrulline with malic acid) for improved athletic performance and exercise performance or to improve muscle strength or reduce muscle soreness after a tough workout.
+It’s also been shown to help people with heart disease and improve arterial blood flow and reduce blood vessel stiffness, but more research is needed in this area.

 L-arginine supplementation (or even nitric oxide supplements like nitrates) is typically not the most efficient way to produce nitric oxide, which is why people may use L-citrulline supplements to increase arginine levels and produce a normal erection.